stitchdata/docs/_integration-schemas/uservoice/v1/status_updates.md

   - name: "updated_at"
     type: "date-time"
     replication-key: true
-    description: "The time the segment was last updated."
+    description: "The time the status update was last updated."

+  - name: "created_at"
+    type: "date-time"
+    description: "The time the status update was created."

   - name: "body"
     type: "string"